rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

 One of the more common and somewhat controversial debates concerns the relative legibility of serif and sans serif typefaces.
-Comparisons of serif and sans serif typefaces typically find no differences in speed of reading or comprehension*.* In a critical review of 72 studies that compare different typefaces, Lund ([1999]({% link pages/bibliography_en.md %}#lund-1999)) found no valid conclusion in favour of either serif or sans serif typefaces.
+Comparisons of serif and sans serif typefaces typically find no differences in speed of reading or comprehension.
+In a critical review of 72 studies that compare different typefaces, Lund ([1999]({% link pages/bibliography_en.md %}#lund-1999)) found no valid conclusion in favour of either serif or sans serif typefaces.
 [Box 5.3](#box-5-3) describes one study supposedly showing an advantage for a serif face.